globulus/simi/README.md

 ```

 #### when
-A syntax sugar for a lot of elsifs when you're checking against the same value:
+If you're comparing a lot of branches against the same value, it's more convenient to use a *when* statement.
 * It supports *is*, *is not*, *in* and *not in* operators; otherwise it assumes that the operator is *==*.
 * *if* can be used as an operator to denote that its right-hand side should be evaluated as-is (useful for function calls).
 * You can use the *or* operator to check against multiple conditions in a single branch.
-* *When* statement can be made exhaustive by adding an *else* block at the end.
+* *when* statement can be made exhaustive by adding an *else* block at the end.
 ```ruby
 when a {
     5 {